 The Best (and Worst) Time to Visit Zion National Park

-One of these magical places is Zion National Park.
-Utah's first and oldest national park, Zion encompasses 232 square miles and boasts narrow sandstone canyons, soaring red cliffs, and pockets of lush vegetation in otherwise desert-like terrain.
-Thanks to the park's 5,000 feet of elevation change — from Coalpits Wash at 3,666 feet to Horse Ranch Mountain at 8,726 feet — the terrain is varied, offering something for everyone, including serious rock climbers and casual day hikers.
+Utah's first and oldest national park, Zion encompasses 232 square miles of sandstone canyons, soaring cliffs, and coniferous woodlands.
+With a 5,000-foot elevation change — from Coal Pits Wash at 3,666 feet to Horse Ranch Mountain at 8,726 feet — it's the perfect recreational terrain for rock climbers and hikers alike.

 The Best Time to Visit Zion National Park for Avoiding the Crowds

 Zion National Park is open year-round, but a whopping 70% of visitors come between April and September.
 If you have the flexibility, planning a trip during the park's off-peak months of October through March will ensure you have to deal with fewer view-blocking selfie sticks and crowded hiking trails.

 If you're really looking for a quiet escape, January is the best time to avoid the crowds.
 The park, which sees 557,200 visitors during the July peak, historically only gets around 91,562 people in this quiet winter month.
 And while it may be the middle of winter, the daily temperatures often reach a surprisingly warm 54 degrees — the perfect weather for exploring the trails with a light jacket.